-Co-crystallizations of inhibitors with kinases are performed at the Structural Genomics Consortium (Oxford, UK) and in the group of Oded Livnah (Jerusalem, Israel).
+Co-crystallizations of inhibitors with kinases are performed in cooperation with Stefan Knapp at the Structural Genomics Consortium (Oxford, UK), now Goethe-Universität Frankfurt, and in the group of Oded Livnah (Jerusalem, Israel).
 Data are published in the Protein Data Bank (PDB) (see „Publications“).
-An outstanding result of these investigations was the discovery of a novel, uncommon binding mode of chlorinated indole-type inhibitors to the hinge region of kinases by halogen bonding (Huber et al., 2012).

 Bromodomains are epigenetic „readers“ which are involved in the regulation of N-acetylation of lysine residues in histones, and consequently in gene regulation.
 Bromodomain inhibitors represent potential drugs for treatment of different tumors, but also other diseases.

 In cooperation with the Structural Genomics Consortium (Oxford, UK) we developed inhibitors of several types of bromodomains (BRD, CREBBP, …).

 Macrodomains are involved in the regulation of ADP-ribosylation of proteins and in gene transcription.

 In cooperation with the Structural Genomics Consortium (Oxford, UK) we developed arylcarbazoles (GeA-69) as a new chemotype of macrodomain PARP14 inhibitors.